-- is the Graston Technique safe?
+- Is the Graston Technique safe?

-- does the Graston Technique work?
+- Does Graston massage work?

 What is the Graston Technique and How is It Used?

 IASTM is defined as the use of instruments or tools to assist with the identification and/or treatment of movement dysfunction caused by pain or changes to the soft tissue structures (muscles, ligaments, tendons, fascia).